mathiasbno/o-manager/readme.md

 You need to do some initial setup on your machine and install MongoDB, to do this you can follow this tutorial: [https://docs.mongodb.com/manual/installation/](https://docs.mongodb.com/manual/installation/)

 For Mac users I recomend using homebrew.

+To get the data from Eventor you must provide a API key.
+This you can get by logging in to eventor and go to mange account.
+The API key is bound to your team/organization so you have to be an admin to access this.

+Make suder you have [direnv](https://direnv.net/) installed.
+To load them into you app you should copy and rename the `.envrc-sample` to `.envrc`, there you can provide API keys for all the different Eventors.

+---

 To install the app start by running: